-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 105. CouchSurfing

-CouchSurfing is a social networking platform that allows users to coordinate lodging, meetings, or join and create events.
+CouchSurfing is a social networking platform that allows users to coordinate lodging and meetings or join and create events.

 106. RunKeeper